Berlin Fire Brigade: LHF 20/8

 The LHF 20/8 was only procured for the volunteer fire departments and not for the professional fire brigade.
 The LHF 20/8 is based on a Mercedes-Benz Atego with all-wheel drive and has an 800-liter water tank (a 1,000 liter water tank is installed).
 The pumps deliver 2,000 liters / min at 10 bar.
 The vehicle body was developed by Rosenbauer.

 LHF 10/5

 In 2011, two LHF 10/5 could be procured to replace the old LHF-K. The vehicles are the smallest LHF in Berlin.
-Like the LHF 20/8, they were only procured for the volunteer fire departments because the space circumstances did not allow for a larger LHF (bridges, fire stations that were too small).
+Like the LHF 20/8, they were only procured for the volunteer fire departments because the space circumstances did not allow for a larger LHF.
+The light pumpers navigate bridges and fire stations that were too small.
 However, almost the same equipment is in the vehicles as in the larger fire engines.
 A Mercedes-Benz Vario 818D with a Rosenbauer body (Compactline) was selected as the chassis.
 The two LHF 10/5 are stationed in Rauchfangswerder and Wilhelmshagen.
 Their water capacity reaches 500 liters.